By JASON HOWTON, Director, U.S. Product Management, Take Supply Chain

 Turning Deviation into a Strategic Advantage

 Regardless of economic conditions, part deviation will continue to be a challenge for manufacturers.
 Even in the best of times, proven suppliers will release nonconforming parts.
 Today’s market leaders have acknowledged this reality and are taking a more proactive approach to working with suppliers in order to minimize the negative impact.
-They recognize that having a realistic strategy for managing product deviation when it occurs -- versus hoping it won’t -- is as important as any other quality initiative.
+They recognize that having a realistic strategy for managing product deviation when it occurs — vs. hoping it won’t — is as important as any other quality initiative.

 Here’s how some emerging best practices are turning part nonconformance into a strategic advantage.